AdobeDocs/analytics-platform.en/help/components/exports/manage-exports.md

 1. In the [!UICONTROL **Tag export**] dialog, type the name of a tag to create a new tag, or choose an existing tag from the drop-down menu.

-   Any common tags between the selected exports are shown in the tag dialog. <!-- what happens if one export has a tag and another doesn't?
-Is the tag removed if you don't select it?
-I'm guessing not, but maybe check -->
+   Any common tags between the selected exports are shown in the tag dialog.

 1. Select [!UICONTROL **Apply tags**].

 ## Cancel an export

-You can cancel one or more exports that are currently running. <!--anything else to say about this?-->
+You can cancel one or more exports that are currently running.

 1. In Customer Journey Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Exports**].